Can You Deduct the Cost of Your iPad for Business Use?

 Deidre Morhet, the founder of BASC Expertise, a tax, payroll, and accounting firm in Arizona, says that the best method is to keep a log of the time you use the asset for business versus the time you spend using it personally.
 Allocate your overall monthly expenses by this percentage.

-You might be subject to recapture rules if you opted to claim the Section 179 deduction and depreciation expense and your business use percentage falls below 50 percent.
+You might be subject to recapture rules if you opted to claim the Section 179 deduction and depreciation expense and your business use percentage fall below 50%.

 What If You're an Employee?